-Following Cheshire West there has been ongoing litigation about the potential scope of circumstances where a person might be considered deprived of their liberty.
-In Ferreira15 the Court of Appeal narrowed this for many hospital settings, but the question of to what extent the 'acid test' applies in situations where a person is cared for by their family remains unresolved.16 The scope of Article 5 cannot be settled by the Law Commission, it falls to be settled in the courts.
-It is possible that the courts will decide that it extends to family based care settinas.
-Already, it seems, some local authorities assessing are 'community deprivation of liberty' for family carers.17 Thus the Law Commission was faced with a choice: to propose a framework that did not apply to domestic settings, requiring authorisation by the Court of Protection in those situations, or to extend their administrative framework to cover family based care.
+George Szmukler and Nikolas Rose, 'Risk Assessment in Mental Health Care: Values and Costs' (2013) 31(1) Behavioral Sciences & the Law 125-140.
+R (Ferreira) v HM Senior Coroner for Inner South London [2017] EWCA Civ 31 unresolved.
+16 The scope of Article 5 cannot be settled by the Law Commission, it falls to be settled in the courts.
+It is possible that the courts will decide that it extends to family based care settings.
+Already, it seems, some local authorities assessing 'community are deprivation of liberty' for family carers.
+17 Thus the Law Commission was faced with a choice: to propose a framework that did not apply to domestic settings, requiring authorisation by the Court of Protection in those situations, or to extend their administrative framework to cover family based care.
 This would in theory reduce the intrusiveness (and cost) of authorising any deprivation of liberty found to occur in the family home, but it raises profound socio-political questions about the effects of extending a detention framework to those settings.

 The Commission has proposed that the LPS will apply to any 'arrangements' that may constitute a deprivation of liberty; they are not (like the DoLS were) linked only to certain forms of care In itself, this is sensible - the provision. ecosystem of modern social care is highly complex, and distinctions between formal and informal care settings increasingly blurred.
 However, this means that the LPS will potentially apply to care by families, in the family home.
 This could be viewed as a sensible futureproofing of the LPS scheme, given the uncertain state of the case law.
 It is also comparable to guardianship in not being tied to a particular form of care, which many critics of the DoLS have argued for.
-However, although these are reasonable considerations from a legal perspective, I have very serious reservations about the use of the LPS into family based care.
+However, although these are reasonable considerations from perspective, I have very serious reservations about the use of the LPS into family based care.

 My primary concern is that (in my view) the primary function of Article 5 is to act as a restraint on the authority of clinical and welfare practitioners.
 The use of a detention framework in familial settings effectively flips that logic on its head; instead, it becomes a tool by which professionals can extend their surveillance and regulation of family life, and it calls into question the legitimacy of care provided by families.
-I do not doubt that there are some families whose

-15 R (Ferreira) v HM Senior Coroner for Inner South London [2017] EWCA Civ 31 quality of care or even their intentions are questionable, or care that is potentially very restrictive, but that is what safeguarding and robust care planning is for, and I cannot see any policy reason why Article 5 would assist here.
-Instead, it may do a great deal of damage to relationships between families and professionals.
+I do not doubt that there are some families whose quality of care or even their intentions are questionable, or care that is potentially very restrictive, but that is what safeguarding and robust care planning is for, and I cannot see any policy reason why Article 5 would assist here.
+Instead, it may do a great deal of damage to relationships between families professionals.
 Disabled people and their families already sacrifice a great deal of privacy and autonomy when they ask for assistance from the state; this would further entrench that pattern.